 - Standard payments for unsociable hours, including shift working, weekend and night work. - A defined process for determining the value of any honoraria and additional duties payments. - Robust criteria for market rate supplements.
-At present the Council is not paying any market rate supplements. - Clear criteria for allocation of essential car user allowance and regular review of all payments. - The Council does not pay for car parking for staff within the Borough.
+At present the Council is not paying any market rate supplements. - Clear criteria for allocation of essential car user allowance and regular review of all payments. - The Council does not pay for staff car parking fees within the Borough.

-Employees who incur additional charges following an imposed relocation of their work base are able to claim an allowance which is payable for 4 years in line with the provisions of the former Purple Book.
+Employees who incur additional charges following an imposed relocation of their work base can claim an allowance which is payable for 4 years, in line with the provisions of the former Purple Book.

 Relocation allowances at appointment can be paid by the Council.
-Any requests would be considered on a case by case basis up to a maximum amount of £3000.
+Any requests would be considered on a case-by-case basis up to a maximum amount of £3000.